• Skip to primary navigation

 And me being me, childhood whimsies always inspire my recipes!

-When we get a craving for warm, fluffy French toast in our household during the fall season, I like to make this caramel apple french toast as an extra special weekend breakfast, complete with a caramelized apple and a sweetened, spiced cream cheese filling nestled between two pieces of buttery French toast.
+When we get a craving for warm and fluffy French toast in our household, during the fall season, I like to make this caramel apple french toast as an extra special weekend breakfast, complete with caramelized apples and a sweetened, spiced cream cheese filling nestled between two pieces of buttery French toast.

 Talk about an ultra comfy-cozy breakfast fit for apple season, inspired by a childhood love of caramel apples!